Saskatchewan Rental Application + Tenant Screening Tool

 How to screen a tenant in Saskatchewan

-Tenant screening in Saskatchewan is a balance: you need enough information to make a confident decision, without crossing into questions that the Saskatchewan Human Rights Code prohibits.
+Tenant screening in Saskatchewan is a balance: enough information to make a confident decision, without crossing into questions the Saskatchewan Human Rights Code prohibits.
 The good news is that the legitimate screening criteria — credit, income, employment, rental history, references, eviction history — are also the most predictive of how a tenancy will go.

 Saskatchewan Human Rights Code — the protected grounds